maxx1128/Webdev-Study-Notes/LearningProgress/SmallWins.md

+## 07-19-2018

+* Today's interesting puzzle was using a little javascript to set an iFrame's height equal to what it would be for its full content.
+Great for avoiding scrolling windows.
+The twist was having an asynchronous element in the iframe that changes the height _again_ later.
+* Made some basic article components for the events page of the new NewHaven.IO site
+* Finally got around to adding Sass linting to an Ember project at work.
+Even that's integrated into our test suite.
+CSS styling WILL be enforced with an iron fist.
+* Got over 200 positive reactions to my recent Shell article!
+Always great to see people enjoying and finding a good use for things I write.
+As much as I write for myself, it also feels good to write for others.

 ## 07-17-2018

 * Turns out when I updated my site's version of Gatsby, all the CSS wasn't being included.
 I tried to revert it, but the issue remained.
 I was getting frustrated to the point where I'd get nowhere, and knew I had to walk away from the problem - eventually I'd find the answer.
 I put my computer at my desk and walked a dozen steps before it hit me.
 I needed to clear the cache in the build process!
 I did so, my site got the previous version of Gatsby, and it looked as it should again.
 Good sign I can recognize when I've reached my "point of no productivity."